Chart My Golf allows you to write a Golf Handicap Formula of your choice. You can make up one of your own or can even mimic an official handicap.

 How do the PGA golf tour professionals know which parts of their game need work and practice?
 When is a hiccup turning into a trend?
 How can they target their practice sessions to maximize the benefits?

 How can young golfers at college maximize their training?
-How can students of the game visually see improvement when they follow careful fitness regimes, such as those found at Sport Fitness Advisor: Golf Fitness?
+How can students of the game visually see improvement when they follow careful fitness regimes.
 See our Versions page for the special free-version for student golfers.

 It is simple.
 The golf pros and students keep a record of each round they play.
 With just a few simple key statistics any problem areas can be discovered and corrected.